geoserver/geoserver/doc/en/user/source/extensions/querylayer/index.rst

 -------------

 The ``queryCollection`` and ``collectGeometries`` functions do not perform a true database-style join.
-Instead they execute a query against the target layer every time they are executed, and load the result into memory.
+Instead they execute a query against the secondary layer every time they are executed, and load the entire result into memory.
-The functions thus risk filling up server memory with data if the query result set is large, or if the collected geometries are large.
+The functions thus risk using excessive server memory if the query result set is very large, or if the collected geometries are very large.
-To avoid impacting server stability there are built-in limits to how much data can be processed:
+To prevent impacting server stability there are built-in limits to how much data can be processed:

 * at most 1000 features are collected by ``queryCollection``
 * at most 37000 coordinates (1MB worth of Coordinate objects) are collected by ``collectGeometries``